Harvard Medical School (HMS)

 As far as statistics are concerned Harvard enrolls approximately 22000 students annually which are divided with 6700 of them applying for undergraduate and 15250 applying for postgraduate.

-Harvard is the third oldest medical school to be established in the US and was founded in 1782 and has been linked to many vital medical progresses made which include introduction to smallpox vaccinations to America, introduction of Insulin to treat diabetes and many others.
+Harvard is the third oldest medical school to be established in the US and was founded in 1782 and has been linked to many vital medical progresses made which include the introduction to smallpox vaccinations to America, the introduction of Insulin to treat diabetes, and many others.

-Some of Harvard affiliated hospitals and research institutes are as follows: Boston Children’s Hospital, Joslin Diabetes Center, Mclean Hospital, Massachusetts General Hospital and The Forsyth Institute to name a few.
+Some of the Harvard-affiliated hospitals and research institutes are as follows: Boston Children’s Hospital, Joslin Diabetes Center, Mclean Hospital, Massachusetts General Hospital, and The Forsyth Institute to name a few.

-Another blooming MD program is Health Sciences & Technology in which students mesh their scientific insight and inculcate it with patient correspondence and involves two preclinical years of coursework.
-At the end of this course the student it expected to produce a viable thesis which has strong base work for its research as well as reflect thorough clinical experiences.
+Another blooming MD program in Health Sciences & Technology in which students mesh their scientific insight and inculcate it with patient correspondence and involves two preclinical years of coursework.
+At the end of this course, the student is expected to produce a viable thesis that has strong base work for its research as well as reflect thorough clinical experiences.